leon-thomm/ryvencore/docs/features.md

 - algorithm modes for the flow (data and exec)
 <!-- - touch events (needs improvement) -->
 <!-- - viewport update modes -->

+!!! bug "Bug (help pls)"
+    After pasting drawings in the scene, when undoing (ctrl+z), it doesn't work and this seems so point to a bigger issue, which I described in the issues section on GitHub.
+I'm a bit lost about this, so please take a look if you think you could help with solving this.

 <!--
 ### Algorithm Mode